FlorianHeigl/netbox-ubiquiti-unifi-templates/README.md

 Please send suggestion or pull requests to make this templates better.
 Also let me know if you encounter any issues.

-Repo created in 2020 by [Tobias Lindberg](https://github.com/tobiasehlert)
+Repo created in 2020 by [Tobias Lindberg](https://github.com/tobiasehlert) Repo archived in 2022 by [Tobias Lindberg](https://github.com/tobiasehlert) Repo cloned in 2022 by [Florian Heigl](https://github.com/FlorianHeigl)